DioryMe/diory-browser-electron/docs/upgrade-packages.md

 # Upgrading packages

 Updgrading packages should be as easy as possible.
-We assume that our test suite will bring up all the problems that may arise
+We assume that our test suite will bring up all the problems that may arise.

 ## Default process, the happy path